DataVisHub/gojs-course/lessons/lesson-01-diagram-instance.md

 Before we add any links, we have to add keys to the nodes.
 Every node has its unique key which we can use to identify them.
 If we don't assign the keys manually, GoJS will generate them for us.
-That wasn't a problem before since we didn't do anything with the nodes, but links need to know what nodes they attach to.
+That wasn't a problem before since we weren’t doing anything with the nodes, but links need to know what nodes they attach to.

 Simply replace the current `nodeDataArray` with: